 Siquijor, the island of witches, is an island with beautiful beaches known for its history with witchcraft.
 The Old Enchanted Balette Tree is an interesting site to see.

 The island has a lot to offer; mountain biking, exploring waterfalls, and of course, searching for the best beaches.
-For more on the top things to do in Siquijor, check out this guide from the Crazy Tourist.
+Click here for more on the top things to do in Siquijor.

 Budget Stay in Siquijor: James Homestay has excellent reviews and is affordable with private rooms for 500 PHP ($10 USD)